Moduli spaces of semitoric systems: Construction of metric and statement of main theorem

-\begin{remark} Notice that This union, and the union in Definition \ref{def_semitoricmk}, are not disjoint unions only because they have repeated terms.
-For instance, since the action of $\tk$ can shift all of the twisting indices, we have that for any $c\in\Z$. \end{remark}
+This union, and the union in Definition \ref{def_semitoricmk}, are not disjoint unions only because they have repeated terms.
+For instance, since the action of $\tk$ can shift all of the twisting indices, we have that